 When you see an uptick in reports of civilian casualties, what are the key factors you would usually expect to be driving that?

-Whether you are looking at allegations against Russia, the coalition or Iraqi ground forces, there are always a few strong determinates when it comes to civilian harm.
-Allegations are usually clustered around specific offences, so with an attack on a particular town or city or region we will always see a spike in civilian harm.
+Whether you are looking at allegations against Russia, the coalition, or Iraqi ground forces, there are always a few strong determinates when it comes to civilian harm.
+Allegations are usually clustered around specific offense, so with an attack on a particular town or city or region, we will always see a spike in civilian harm.
 But what we also saw very strongly in 2017 was a correlation between the intensity of bombardment and outcomes for civilians.
 So, bluntly, the more bombs and missiles dropped in a particular area, the greater the risk to civilians.
 That sounds obvious, but it’s actually quite difficult to get data that supports that.
 But we got a lot of it in 2017.

 So there were more airstrikes overall, but what were the other factors that led to this alarming rise in civilian casualties?

-The biggest issue we saw in 2017 – particularly if we look at the US-led coalition – was that the war moved very heavily into cities.
+The biggest issue we saw in 2017—particularly if we look at the US-led coalition—was that the war moved very heavily into cities.
 That, more than any other single factor, resulted in the deaths of many more civilians and casualty events.
 We saw a similar pattern at the back end of 2016, when Russia and the Assad regime heavily bombed east Aleppo.
 There’s a very strong correlation between attacks on cities and large numbers of civilian casualties.
 And frankly, it doesn’t matter who’s carrying out those attacks.
 The outcome for civilians is always dire.

 Which changes to the way the war was prosecuted last year led to this move to urban areas and this increase in airstrikes?

-One of the criticisms the Trump administration levelled at Obama was that he was too cautious in his war on [the Islamic State].
+One of the criticisms the Trump administration leveled at Barack Obama was that he was too cautious in his war on [the Islamic State].
 But there was a reason for that caution, which was about limiting civilian harm as much as possible.
 We saw far fewer civilian casualties, relatively speaking, for the number of strikes under Obama than Trump.
 The one moment at which that shifted a bit was in the battle for east Mosul, which began in November, 2016.

-About six weeks into that campaign, the Americans and Iraqis took stock.
-It had been a very tough campaign for Iraqi ground forces – some accounts put casualties in Iraqi special forces as high as one in three.
+About six weeks into that campaign, Americans and Iraqis took stock.
+It had been a very tough campaign for Iraqi ground forces—some accounts put casualties in Iraqi special forces as high as one in three.
 That’s a very high toll indeed for elite troops.
 The reason those casualties were so high is that they were going in and clearing houses by hand.
 One reason the Iraqis gave for having to do that was that it was too hard to call in airstrikes.
-In the closing weeks of the Obama administration the rules of engagement were changed, meaning it was far easier to call in airstrikes.
+In the closing weeks of the Obama administration, the rules of engagement were changed, meaning it was far easier to call in airstrikes.
 We saw an immediate transfer of risk from Iraqi forces onto the civilian population.

-You said earlier that it doesn’t really matter who’s doing the bombing, which might surprise some people, given the criticism levelled at Russia in the past for its wide use of dumb-bombs over guided munitions… can you talk more about the weapons used and how that impacts civilian casualties?
+You said earlier that it doesn’t really matter who’s doing the bombing, which might surprise some people, given the criticism leveled at Russia in the past for its wide use of dumb-bombs over guided munitions… can you talk more about the weapons used and how that impacts civilian casualties?

 When Russia and the Assad regime were bombing Aleppo in late 2016, we had assumed that a key reason for the large number of civilian casualties was down to the fact they were primarily using dumb-bombs.
-We have actually changed our modelling since then, based on what we have seen with the coalition in places like Raqqa and Mosul.
+We have actually changed our modeling since then, based on what we have seen with the coalition in places like Raqqa and Mosul.
 The reason is that even when you use precision bombs on cities, really, the outcome for civilians is the same as a dumb bomb.
-You can’t control for what the bombs do when they land.
+You can’t control what the bombs do when they land.

 We saw very little difference between Russian and coalition strikes when it came to bombing cities.
-This is the big problem we have with a shift to urban warfare – it’s really taking us to the limits of any benefits we might have in terms of protecting civilians by using precision munitions.
+This is the big problem we have with a shift to urban warfare—it’s really taking us to the limits of any benefits we might have in terms of protecting civilians by using precision munitions.

 So the whole post-Gulf War Western military narrative of "surgical strikes" is effectively out the window when those strikes are on built-up areas?